-Peripheral arterial disease is caused by plaque (fat and cholesterol) in the arteries that supply the extremities.
-The plaque narrows the arteries and decrease blood flow.
-It usually causes leg problems.
-The most common symptom of PAD is leg pain while walking (claudication).
 Over 200 million people around the world suffer the disease.
-This is important because PAD increases the risk of heart attack and stroke.
+This is important.
+That’s because PAD increases the risk of heart attack and stroke.
 People want to know the answer to a simple question.
-That is, are drinking alcohol and PAD related?
+Are drinking alcohol and PAD related?
 And if so, how?

 I. Other Symptoms of PAD